mariuzka/pop2net/paper/paper.md

     The empirical micro-level data can be used to generate a population of actors and then refer to the empirical attributes when determining the rules of how actors connect via location definitions.
     This enables users, especially those from the social sciences, to ground network generation in empirical data, even in the absence of detailed network data.

-While Pop2net is implemented in Python, to our knowledge, no comparable software exists in other programming environments that offers the same functionality.

 # Software structure